SF-WDI-LABS/mongoose-books-app/README.md

   Dig into those and see what they look like.

-  Next edit `base.js` to display this data on your `index.html` page using jQuery.
-Remember to put your code in `$(document).ready(function() {})`
+3. Next edit `base.js` to display this data on your `index.html` page using jQuery.
+Decide how you want it to look and remember to put your code in `$(document).ready(function() {})`

-3. Restart your server and refresh the page.
+4. Restart your server and refresh the page.
 You should see a list of album titles.

-4. Modify the basic template above so that the artist name is also shown with the title of each album.

 **Serve our index page**